Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **315PRO STAGE**:
 For ultimate boy idols.
 Based on THE iDOLM@STER SideM: LIVE ON ST@GE!

+**Side Stars**:
+A journey to become idols for a reason is just getting started.
+Based on THE iDOLM@STER SideM: GROWING STARS.

 **RGB Chroma**:
 Illuminated with RGB lighting, for a clean, unwavering look.
 Inspired by the Razer Chroma RGB lighting system.